I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_createdevice.md

 [out] A handle to the device context that the Microsoft DirectX graphics kernel subsystem (<i>Dxgkrnl.sys</i>) supplied and that is returned from the call to the <a href="..\d3dkmthk\nf-d3dkmthk-d3dkmtcreatedevice.md">D3DKMTCreateDevice</a> function.

+`pCommandBuffer`

+[out] A pointer to command buffer memory that the OpenGL ICD places commands into.
+The <a href="..\d3dkmthk\nf-d3dkmthk-d3dkmtcreatedevice.md">D3DKMTCreateDevice</a> function returns this memory pointer.

+`CommandBufferSize`

+[out] The size, in bytes, of the memory block that <b>pCommandBuffer</b> points to.
+The <a href="..\d3dkmthk\nf-d3dkmthk-d3dkmtcreatedevice.md">D3DKMTCreateDevice</a> function returns this size value.

 `pAllocationList`

 [out] An array of <a href="..\d3dukmdt\ns-d3dukmdt-_d3dddi_allocationlist.md">D3DDDI_ALLOCATIONLIST</a> structures that the OpenGL ICD inserts referenced allocations in.

 The <a href="..\d3dkmthk\nf-d3dkmthk-d3dkmtcreatedevice.md">D3DKMTCreateDevice</a> function returns this value.

+`AllocationListSize`

+[out] The number of elements in the array of allocations that is pointed to by <b>pAllocationList</b>.
+This quantity of allocations is available when submitting the command buffer that is pointed to by <b>pCommandBuffer</b> to the display miniport driver.

+The <a href="..\d3dkmthk\nf-d3dkmthk-d3dkmtcreatedevice.md">D3DKMTCreateDevice</a> function returns this value.

+`pPatchLocationList`

+[out] An array of <a href="..\d3dukmdt\ns-d3dukmdt-_d3dddi_patchlocationlist.md">D3DDDI_PATCHLOCATIONLIST</a> structures that the OpenGL ICD inserts patching information in.

+The <a href="..\d3dkmthk\nf-d3dkmthk-d3dkmtcreatedevice.md">D3DKMTCreateDevice</a> function returns this value.

 `PatchLocationListSize`

 [out] The number of elements in the patch-location list that is pointed to by <b>pPatchLocationList</b>.
 This quantity of patch locations is available when submitting the command buffer that is pointed to by <b>pCommandBuffer</b> to the display miniport driver.

-The <a href="..\d3dkmthk\nf-d3dkmthk-d3dkmtcreatedevice.md">D3DKMTCreateDevice</a> function returns this value.

-`pCommandBuffer`

-[out] A pointer to command buffer memory that the OpenGL ICD places commands into.
-The <a href="..\d3dkmthk\nf-d3dkmthk-d3dkmtcreatedevice.md">D3DKMTCreateDevice</a> function returns this memory pointer.

-`pPatchLocationList`

-[out] An array of <a href="..\d3dukmdt\ns-d3dukmdt-_d3dddi_patchlocationlist.md">D3DDDI_PATCHLOCATIONLIST</a> structures that the OpenGL ICD inserts patching information in.

 The <a href="..\d3dkmthk\nf-d3dkmthk-d3dkmtcreatedevice.md">D3DKMTCreateDevice</a> function returns this value.